jelontok/jelontok.github.com/_posts/2012-12-05-kahon-theme-for-tumblr.md

 Kahon is located [here](http://www.tumblr.com/theme/36590).

-I was trying to update the theme's code but it looks like it's being updated.
+I was trying to update the theme's code but it looks like it's not being updated.

 The up to date theme code is in my [github account](https://github.com/jelontok/kahon).